sauvik-codez/Netflix-Data-Analysis-Project-/README.md

 # 📺 Netflix Data Analysis

 This project explores and analyzes the **Netflix Movies and TV Shows dataset** to uncover insights about content distribution, trends, and patterns across genres, release years, and countries.
 The analysis is performed in **Python** using libraries like Pandas, NumPy, Matplotlib, and Seaborn.
-For Dashboard view this repo:[Dashboard] (https://github.com/sauvik-codez/NETFLIX-DASHBOARD)
+For Dashboard view this repo:[Dashboard](https://github.com/sauvik-codez/NETFLIX-DASHBOARD)
 ---

 ## 🧠 Project Overview